Gerry Conway: Screenplays and TV producing

-Conway as well moved into screenwriting in the 1980s, starting with the animated feature Fire and Ice (1983), co-written with Roy Thomas, based on characters created by Ralph Bakshi and Frank Frazetta.
+Conway moved into screenwriting in the 1980s, starting with the animated feature Fire and Ice (1983), co-written with Roy Thomas, based on characters created by Ralph Bakshi and Frank Frazetta.
 Conway and Thomas wrote the story basis for Stanley Mann's screenplay for the film Conan the Destroyer (1984).
-Afterwards, Conway and Thomas also worked on the script of a live-action X-Men film for production company Nelvana that wasn't produced because of distributor Orion Pictures' financial troubles and subsequent bankruptcy.
+Afterwards, Conway and Thomas also worked on the script of a live-action X-Men film for production company Nelvana, which went unproduced because of distributor Orion Pictures' financial troubles and subsequent bankruptcy.

 Conway wrote, and later produced, such TV series as Father Dowling Mysteries, Diagnosis: Murder, Matlock, Jake and the Fatman, Under Suspicion, Hercules: The Legendary Journeys, Baywatch Nights, Pacific Blue, Silk Stalkings, Perry Mason telefilms, Law & Order, The Huntress, Law & Order: Criminal Intent, and two episodes of Batman: The Animated Series ("Appointment in Crime Alley", "Second Chance").

-Conway frequently referenced his comic book connections during his stint on Law & Order by naming characters on the show after comic book creators such as John Byrne.

-Personal life
+Personal life and death

 Conway's first wife was comic-book writer Carla Conway.
-The couple have a daughter, Cara.
+The couple had a daughter, Cara.
 His second wife, Karen, is a psychologist who works with autistic children.
-They married in 1992 and have a daughter, Rachel.
-As of 2015, Conway and Laura live in Thousand Oaks, California.
+They married in 1992 and had a daughter, Rachel.
+By 2015 Conway was married to Laura Conway, with whom he lived in Thousand Oaks, California.

 Conway's ancestral family background is Irish, as he described in his blog:

 In my case, on my mother's side, I'm a second-generation immigrant.
 My grandparents were born in Ireland.
 They came to America in the late 'teens of the last century and lived a life not very different from the life my housekeeper and her husband live today.
 My grandfather was a day laborer in the Brooklyn ship yards.
 My (step)-grandmother washed floors at Hunter College in Manhattan.
 (My biological grandmother died when my mother was eight years old, so I've no idea what she did to earn a living, but I assume it was either piece work or domestic work of some kind.)
 Because they were lower-class Irish, they were the Hispanics of their day – tolerated, but not embraced, by the larger society, and viewed with scorn by the WASP upper class. ...
 Even my father felt that anti-Irish prejudice, real or imagined.
 In the 1950s he once spoke, rather bitterly, about being one of the two 'token Irishmen' working at his company.

 Conway was raised a Christian, but stated in a 2013 interview that he does not "have any religious belief at this point".

 In October 2022, Conway was diagnosed with pancreatic cancer and underwent Whipple surgery to remove the tumor, resulting in several hospitalizations.
 In September 2023, he declared that he was cancer-free.

+Gerry Conway died on April 26, 2026, in Thousand Oaks, California, from pancreatic cancer.

+Awards and recognition

+In 2026, Conway was selected for inclusion in the Eisner Hall of Fame.